Fluid catalytic cracking: History

 By 1938, when the Houdry process was publicly announced, Socony-Vacuum had eight additional units under construction.
 Licensing the process to other companies also began and by 1940 there were 14 Houdry units in operation processing 140000 oilbbl/d.

 The next major step was to develop a continuous process rather than the semi-batch Houdry process.
 That step was implemented by advent of the moving-bed process known as the Thermofor Catalytic Cracking (TCC) process which used a bucket conveyor-elevator to move the catalyst from the regeneration kiln to the separate reactor section.
 A small semi-commercial demonstration TCC unit was built in Socony-Vacuum's Paulsboro refinery in 1941 and operated successfully, producing 500 oilbbl/d.
 Then a full-scale commercial TCC unit processing 10000 oilbbl/d began operation in 1943 at the Beaumont, Texas refinery of Magnolia Oil Company, an affiliate of Socony-Vacuum.
 By the end of World War II in 1945, the processing capacity of the TCC units in operation was about 300000 oilbbl/d.

 It is said that the Houdry and TCC units were a major factor in the winning of World War II by supplying the high-octane gasoline needed by the air forces of Great Britain and the United States for the more efficient higher compression ratio engines of the Spitfire and the Mustang.
+Supplies of American aviation gas also negated the deficit of high-octane gasoline for the Red Army Air Force.

 In the years immediately after World War II, the Houdriflow process and the air-lift TCC process were developed as improved variations on the moving-bed theme.
 Just like Houdry's fixed-bed reactors, the moving-bed designs were prime examples of good engineering by developing a method of continuously moving the catalyst between the reactor and regeneration sections.
 The first air-lift TCC unit began operation in October 1950 at the Beaumont, Texas refinery.

 This fluid catalytic cracking process had first been investigated in the 1920s by Standard Oil of New Jersey, but research on it was abandoned during the economic depression years of 1929 to 1939.
 In 1938, when the success of Houdry's process had become apparent, Standard Oil of New Jersey resumed the project, hopefully in competition with Houdry, as part of a consortium of that include five oil companies (Standard Oil of New Jersey, Standard Oil of Indiana, Anglo-Iranian Oil, Texas Oil and Royal Dutch Shell), two engineering-construction companies (M. W. Kellogg Limited and Universal Oil Products) and a German chemical company (I.G.
 Farben).
 The consortium was called Catalytic Research Associates (CRA) and its purpose was to develop a catalytic cracking process which would not impinge on Houdry's patents.